datacamp/courses-introduction-to-python/chapter1.md

 In the previous exercise, you have worked with two Python data types:

-- `int`, or integer: numerical value without a decimal part. `begin`, with the value `100` is an example.
+- `int`, or integer: numerical value without a fractional part. `savings`, with the value `100` is an example.
-- `float`: numerical value that has both an integer and decimal part. `mult`, with the value `1.10` is a float.
+- `float`: numerical value that has both an integer and fractional part. `factor`, with the value `1.10` is a float.

 Next to numerical data types, there are two other very common data types:

 - `str`, or string: type to represent text.
-You use double quotes to build a string.
+You can use single and double quotes to build a string.
 - `bool`, or boolean: type to represent logical values.
 Can only be `True` or `False`.

 *** =instructions